css-tweaks/anilist-css-tweaks/README.md

 1. Download and install the "Stylus" browser extension from [here (GitHub)](https://github.com/openstyles/stylus), via the [Web Store (Chromium)](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?) or via the [Add-ons Store (Firefox)](https://addons.mozilla.org/de/firefox/addon/styl-us/).
 2. Then download and install the "anilist-css-tweaks" Theme from [here](https://github.com/Matewoo/anilist-css-tweaks/raw/main/anilist-tweaks.user.css).
 3. That's it!
-4. Please note that a few elements are currently only supported in dark mode.
-Light mode support will be added soon.

 ## ⚠️ WIP
 This Theme is currently Work in progress.
 It will be updated every now and then.